Launching your app without first getting a sense of what users are looking for and what core values to feature is unthinkable.

 Having an SDK in your app can help you capture anything you want and attach it with the bug report or feedback that the beta tester is sending.
 How many times have you asked, “Which device were you using?” or “Can you please send me the repro-steps for that bug?”
 No more incomplete bug reports and no more guessing!

-Simply, you will get all the details you want with each bug report sent automatically without any effort from your beta testers.
+You’ll get all the details you want with each bug report, which is sent automatically without any effort from your beta testers.
 This will help developers understand the problems at a much deeper level and waste no time in back-and-forth conversations.

 6. Have everything in one place

 I mentioned in the previous three points that you need to automate the bug submission process, unify the bug reports across all your testers, and grab as many details as you can from the tester’s device.
 How about having all that in one place?
 One dashboard that contains all that data?
-You can do any type of analysis when all the bugs and feedback from different app builds are in one place.
+You can conduct more thorough and effective analysis when all the bugs and feedback from different app builds are in one place.
 You can easily spot trends and patterns, prioritize based on the most recurring bugs, and monitor the progress of your team.

 Wrapping it up